 Both rackets have similar aesthetics and racket specs but there are some key differences that may affect your decision on which of these two rackets is best for you.

-Wilson Blade 100 and Blade 100l
+Wilson Blade 100 vs 100l Comparison

-For this racket comparison, we will be using the V8 Versions of both the Wilson Blade 100 and the Wilson Blade 100L.
+For this racket comparison, I used the V8 Versions of both the Blade 100 (or “B100”) and the Blade 100L (or “B100L”).

 |Strung Weight:||316g (11.1oz)||301g (10.6oz)|

 |String Pattern:||16 x 19||16 x 19|

 |String Tension Range:||22-27kg / 50-60lb||22-27kg / 50-60lb|

 |Price:||Check Price on Amazon||Check Price on Amazon|

 As you would expect, the B100L is the lighter of the two rackets in terms of strung weight (316g (11.1oz) vs 301g (10.6oz)) and swing weight (327g vs 314g).